-The Complainant states that the "CCLEANER" is a well-known trademark and its notoriety has been accepted within the earlier decisions such as CAC Case No. 101759 and CAC Case No. 101760.

-The Complainant asserts that considering the well-known status of the Complainant's trademarks, the Respondent knew about the Complainant and its rights before the registration of the disputed domain name.
+The Complainant states that the "CCLEANER" is a well-known trademark and its notoriety has been accepted within the earlier decisions.
+The Complainant asserts that considering the well-known status of the Complainant's trademark, the Respondent knew about the Complainant and its rights before the registration of the disputed domain name.
 Accordingly, the disputed domain name was registered and is being used in bad faith.